chandachewe10/currency/README.md

 composer require chandachewe/currency
 ```

-Add the  `namespaces and vendor/autoload in the file you will be doing your conversions from.
+Add the namespaces and vendor/autoload in the file you will be doing your conversions from.
 Am assuming the file and the vendor are both in the root directory.
-In your file include the following on top`:
+In your file include the following on top:

 ```php